 We have a well-balanced portfolio of oil and gas properties, consisting of attractively priced light oil and low-risk natural gas resource plays, as well as significant undeveloped potential associated with two shale gas plays.
-Our primary area of focus is in the Western Canadian Sedimentary Basin, which includes our Evi area in the Peace River Arch and our Narraway/Ojay fields in the Deep Basin.
+Our primary area of focus is in the Western Canadian Sedimentary Basin, which includes our Evi area in the Peace River Arch.
 In addition, we own significant acreage in the Utica Shale in Quebec and the Liard Basin in the Northwest Territories, which are shale gas prospects that we believe have significant future development potential.

 As of December 31, 2012, we had approximately 82,015 net acres in and near the Evi field, located in the Peace River Arch area of northern Alberta.
 This position offers us a significant development opportunity for light oil.
 Through December 31, 2012, we have drilled a total of 103 horizontal wells in the Evi area since we entered the area in 2006.
 In 2012, we drilled 32 gross (28 net) horizontal wells in the Evi area.
 During 2012, we had average daily net sales volumes of 3,161 Bbls per day from production in the Evi area.
 We believe we can ultimately enhance production rates and recoveries in the Evi area through further development drilling, including further downspacing of our acreage, completion optimization and secondary recovery techniques, such as waterflooding.
 We intend to continue to expand our facilities in the Evi area to accommodate the growing crude oil volumes and continue to invest in our operated waterflood pilot project that we initiated in 2011.